TwoBitAlchemist/NeoAlchemy/source/schema-classes.rst

 .. py:class:: graph.schema

-    .. py:method:: graph.schema.add(nodetype, overwrite=False)
+    .. py:method:: graph.schema.create(node)

-        Add a NodeType to the schema.
+        Create the schema for the Node.

-    :param NodeType nodetype: The NodeType instance to add to the schema
+    :param Node node: The Node instance to add to the schema
-    :param bool overwrite: If set, DROP and re-CREATE any existing schema
+    :rtype: None

+    .. py:method:: graph.schema.drop(node)

+        Drop the schema for the Node.

+    :param Node node: The Node instance to drop from the schema
     :rtype: None

     .. py:attribute:: graph.schema.constraints